Conditions That May Qualify for Social Security Disability

 Attention Deficit Hyperactivity Disorder (ADD and ADHD)

 Attention Deficit Hyperactivity Disorder, commonly known as ADHD, is a chronic neuropsychiatric disorder that affects a person’s inability to focus, stay on task, and remember directions.
-While this diagnosis is more common in children, and many children learn to adapt, some adults that struggle with ADHD into adulthood find it very hard to work.
+While this diagnosis is more common in children, and many children learn to adapt, some adults who struggle with ADHD into adulthood find it very hard to work.

 The symptoms of ADHD might seem trivial when a person is young.
 As employees, the consequences of these symptoms could be dangerous and even fatal if not appropriately managed.
 Symptoms include: